 - Dr. John Walkup, chair of the Pritzker Department of Psychiatry and Behavioral Health at Ann & Robert H. Lurie Children's Hospital of Chicago

-As a result of the COVID-19 pandemic, opens beds in hospitals - including children's hospitals - have become even harder to come by, leaving more kids in crisis languishing in ED's for an extended amount of time:
+Opens beds in hospitals - including children's hospitals - have become even harder to come by, leaving more kids in crisis languishing in ED's for an extended amount of time: